 - This is a game-rich area, with loads to see – elephant, leopard, wild dog, hyena, kudu, monkeys and reticulated giraffe.
 Sara is well known for its leopard sightings, while the shy lesser kudu is also very much at home here!
 Impressive populations of rare species, such as aardvark, aardwolf, honey badger and caracal, may be spotted too.

 - Bird species number some 500 or so, including sunbirds, partridges, and raptors galore!
 So birdwatching is another awesome activity from Sarara.

 - It is equally exciting to take a nature walk in the company of knowledgeable Samburu guides and their camels, to learn all about the flora and fauna of their beautiful homeland.

-- Guests hoping for a physical challenge relish the opportunity to climb the mountains in the Mathews Range, ascending to over 2,500 metres!
+- Guests hoping for a physical challenge relish the opportunity to climb the mountains in the Mathews Range, ascending to over 2,500 meters!